 Training your dog to do advanced tricks like finding something or bringing their food bowl can be done with just 10 minutes a day and some clicker training.
 It’s easier than you think.

 We all know those talented dogs who work as assistance dogs and can complete detailed and complicated tasks such as helping their owner do shopping, answer the phone, open the fridge or recognise signs of low blood sugar.
 Could your dog have unfulfilled potential?
 While many of these tasks could be beyond our reach, it certainly is possible to train your dog to bring you things, find people and understand basic words.
 With just 10 minutes a day, you can teach your dog some of these advanced skills and soon have the pet of your dreams.

 The easiest way to teach advanced tricks is to clicker train your dog.
 The idea is that the clicker tells your dog that he is on the right track in learning a skill.
-It means you can be a distance away from your dog and reward exactly the behaviour you want in a very precise way.
+It means you can be a distance away from your dog and reward exactly the behavior you want in a very precise way.
 You can click a slight eye movement in your dog for example.
 There is no ambiguity in what your dog is being rewarded for.
-Clickers allow you to shape behaviour, which essentially means encouraging and rewarding closer and closer approximations to the behaviour you want.
+Clickers allow you to shape behavior, which essentially means encouraging and rewarding closer and closer approximations to the behavior you want.
 The clicker should always be paired with a treat, your dog needs to know that whenever you ‘click’ he will get a treat.

 You can buy special dog training clickers, or use anything that makes a consistent noise.
 To pair the clicker and the reward simply click, wait 1 second, then give your dog a treat.
 Repeat this around 10 times until your dog understands that a click means he gets a treat.
 Now you are ready to use clicker training for some advanced skills.